beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 [flw[sentinel value|Sentinel_value]] and general indicator that a pointer hasn't yet been initialized.

-(Of course, the pointer points to garbage unless you explicitly assign it to point to an address or `NULL`.)
+(Of course, like other variables, the pointer points to garbage unless you explicitly assign it to point to an address or `NULL`.)

 ## A Note on Declaring Pointers